Satya (1998 film): Development

 Director Ram Gopal Varma, fascinated with Mumbai, wanted to return to making action films after a long break.
 While he was planning the film, Varma encountered some people from the underworld and became interested in their human side.
 Music producer and singer Gulshan Kumar was shot dead outside the Jeeteshwar Mahadev temple in Mumbai on 12 August 1997.
 Varma learned about the murder from Jhamu Sughand, who had produced Rangeela.
 Sughand told Varma that Gulshan had awakened at about 7 am and told the producer he would meet a singer at 8 am and a friend at 8:30; he would then go to the temple and meet him afterwards.
 Varma then thought, "If Gulshan had woken up at 7 am, then at what time would the killer have woken up?"
 He then decided to make a film about gangsters and, as an Ayn Rand fan, wanted to "put Howard Roark in the underworld".

 Varma had intended to leave songs out of the film, but " ... at that time it was very difficult to make a film without a song since the music companies were almost 'ruling the industry' and it was impossible to promote a song-less film".
 With a basic story in his mind, the director wanted Vijay Tendulkar to write the film's dialogue; he admired Tendulkar's work, particularly Ardh Satya (1983).
 However, Tendulkar was unable to work on Satya.
-The film was edited by a newcomer Apurva Asrani, who edited the trailer for Daud and Bhanodaya.
+The film was edited by newcomer Apurva Asrani, who edited the trailer for Daud, and Bhanodaya.
 Impressed by his work, Varma offered Apurva the editing position on Satya when he was nineteen years old.
-Varma incorporated several scenes from real life in the film including the scene were Mhatre abuses one of his dead friend on how he could die.
+Varma incorporated several scenes from real life in the film including the scene were gangster Bhiku Mhatre abuses one of his dead friends over his death, asking, "how could you die?".
 One of his friends told him that his neighbor was a criminal whom he used to greet every day but could not guess that he was involved in crime.
 Varma liked this angle and used it in the film as well.
 Varma said that the characters in the film "are at a very low level of the gangster hierarchy".
 On the film's title, Varma said that he named it Satya for two reasons: one being a homage to Ardh Satya and the other one was a namesake girl whom he used to love in college who did not love him back.